-This time it’s my honour to interview @MikeSoub.
+This time it’s my honor to interview @MikeSoub.
 Mike is an airline pilot from Guadeloupe.

 He’s been a collector of watches for 3 years and he’s also a hobbyist watchmaker.

 How did your love for watches come to be?